-Caloundra, a coastal township with numerous adjoining suburbs containing about 62,000 people, is 72 km north of central Brisbane.
+Caloundra, a coastal township with numerous adjoining suburbs, is 72 km north of central Brisbane.
 It is thought that the name was derived from an Aboriginal word describing Queensland beech trees, of which several species are found in coastal rain forests.

 Although surveyed in the 1870s, Caloundra evoked little interest until the following decade.
 There were a hotel and store at Mellum Creek (Landsborough) for coach stopovers in 1878, and some nearby cedar cutting at Campbellville.
 Land sales occurred in 1883, and the first hotel in Caloundra proper was built in 1885.
 The next two hotels opened in 1905-06, by when holiday-makers could make their way by road from Landsborough railway station.

 Caloundra has numerous beach-front suburbs, of which two are named after early inhabitants: Kings Beach arose from Allan King, the proprietor of the Grand Central Guest House (1888); Moffat Beach arose from James Moffat, the owner of a homestead on Moffat Head, built in 1883; and Bulcock Beach (not a suburb but in Caloundra proper) was named after Robert Bulcock who acquired land in Caloundra in 1875 and built the area's first house about three years later.
 Another early Caloundra suburb, Dicky Beach, was named after the merchant vessel 'Dicky' which was forced aground in a hurricane in 1893.

 Caloundra Head (Point Wickham) is the eastern-most point of Caloundra, and in 1896 a lighthouse was installed on a rise directly west.
 Long superseded, the corrugated iron, timber framed tower is on a reserve in Canberra Terrace.